swiss-seismological-service/scrtdd/README.md

 ![Relocation options](/data/step1options.png?raw=true "Relocation options")
 ![Relocation options](/data/step2options.png?raw=true "Relocation options")

-You might consider testing the configuration on some existing events to make sure the parameters are suitable for real time relocation, espcially the cross correlation settings since the automatick picks are not as precise as the manual ones.
-Instead, if your goal is to only relocate manually reviewed origins, then you are probably good with the cross-correlation settings used in multi event mode.

-However, to test the real time relocation there are two command line options which relocate existing origins:
+You might consider testing the configuration on some existing events to make sure the parameters are suitable for real time relocation.
+To test the real time relocation there are two command line options which relocate existing origins:

 ```
 scrtdd --help